Eastern-Dream/blog/content/posts/nixos-windows-guest-graphical-improvement-filesystem-clipboard-sharing-guide.md

 Follow through each section below in order:
 - CPUs
-    - Make sure that host CPU configuration is in `host-passthrough` mode.
-    - Manually set CPU topology of **one socket and one thread**.
-Only change the number of cores to match the vCPUs allocation.
+    - Manually set CPU topology of **1 socket, at least 4 cores, and 1 thread**.
 This is because the default topology is to emulate as many sockets as there are vCPUs allocation.
 However, [Windows impose an artificial limit on the number of sockets per edition](https://superuser.com/questions/959888/how-many-cpu-sockets-does-windows-10-support).
 - Memory
     - Make sure `Enable shared memory` is enabled.
 This is required by virtiofs driver.
 - Add Hardware  > `Filesystem`
     - In the XML tab, add line `<binary path="/run/current-system/sw/bin/virtiofsd"/>` to inner node.
 - Add Hardware  > `Storage`
     - Device type `CDROM device`
-    - Specify the disc image location for our Windows installation, the autounattend.xml answer file, and `virtio-win.iso`.
+    - Specify the disc image location for our Windows installation.
-    - Repeat this add hardware process until all three disc image is added.
-The order does not matter.
+    - Repeat this add hardware process, but with the `unattend.iso` that we packaged previously (or however you named it), and `virtio-win.iso`.
 - Boot Options
     - Tick the checkbox of the CDROM device containing the Windows installation image.
-    - This should already be true by default, but make sure the main storage device that would contain the OS after install is **on top** of the CDROM device containing the Windows installation image.

 ### During installation
 You can now click begin installation.
 You will see the typical `Press any key to boot from CD or DVD...` prompt. **Do not skip this step**, enter the graphical console and press any key as instructed.
-Otherwise it will take you back to the EFI interactive shell and you need to reboot the VM until you can respond to the prompt in time and enter Windows setup.
+Otherwise it will take you to the EFI interactive shell and you need to reboot the VM until you can respond to the prompt in time and enter Windows setup.
 All that is to do now is to take a break and wait for unattended installation process.

 # Setup Within Guest
 Open the disc drive containing our SPICE guest tools and WinFsp installer and install it.